 Before we go any further with our classy vs. trashy discussion, I should probably explain my aversion to the word sexy.
 It stems from my experience in the broadcasting world and particularly my interactions with strangers on social media (this post details it).
 Let’s just say when men (you’ve never met before) use the word “sexy” while communicating—be it online or in person—it usually precedes things I don’t want to hear about.
 These are things a stranger has no business saying to a married woman.
 However well-intentioned it may be, unless it is coming from my husband or a close gal pal, I don’t see “sexy” as a compliment.
 Why?
 It’s a loaded term, where even an awkward “thank you” in response could be misconstrued as an invitation.

 Pretty, cute, unique, interesting, beautiful, elegant?
 Those are real compliments, kind words offered without strings attached.
 These type of comments indicate genuine respect.
 Furthermore, they recognize you as a person not an object.
 I’d rather attract that kind of attention, wouldn’t you?

 In a perfect world, clothing wouldn’t matter.
 We could wear what we like and let the chips fall where they may.
 But you and I both know that’s not reality.
 So, how can we use fashion to project a tasteful image?
 How can we evoke femininity in a powerful, modern way?
 How do we ensure we’re classy vs. trashy?

 There are no hard rules or definitive answers, because by its very nature, style is personal.
 What’s right for one person, may not be for another.
 That said, there are a few general principles for tasteful dress I swear by.
 In fact, this crochet dress from Chicwish is a good example of several of them.
 Is it edgy?
 Yup.
 Flirty?
 Sure, but in a demure and covered way.
-In fact, the photogapher I work (Velvet Lotus Photography) uses it for senior portraits.
+In fact, the photogapher I work with (Velvet Lotus Photography) uses it for senior portraits.
 As he put it, it makes a “mother-approved” style statement.

 Need examples?
 Here are a few subtly sassy pieces.